Cultra Manor – Ulster Folk and Transport Museum

 In 2010, Cultra Manor was refurbished with an estimated budget of £3 million.
 The Edwardian-style manor is now a suitable setting for gala dinners, awards ceremonies, conferences and meetings for up to 200 people.
 Guests can also be accommodated on the beautiful terrace leading to the gardens at the back for dinner or drinks or visit the Ulster Folk & Transport Museum.

-The area is perfect for exploration opportunities as it is littered with thatched cottages, farms, schools, workplaces, churches and shops from over 100 years ago.
+The area is perfect for exploration as it is littered with thatched cottages, farms, schools, workplaces, churches and shops from over 100 years ago.
 Set in over 170 acres of rolling countryside overlooking Belfast Lough, visitors can admire the traditional crafts and meet farm animals.

-Step into the Ulster Museum to view the majestic steam locomotives and explore horse-drawn carriages, electric trams, boats, motorbikes, fire-engines and vintage cars.
+Step into the Ulster Museum to view the majestic steam locomotives and explore horse-drawn carriages, electric trams, boats, motorbikes, fire engines and vintage cars.

 Ulster Folk & Transport Museum